 Let's look at these points in a bit more detail:

-The Origins of Pickleball
+The origins of pickleball

 The sport of pickleball has a comparatively short history.
 In the late 1960s, a pair of fathers in a suburb of Seattle decided to invent a game to entertain their kids.
-The family's badminton court was chosen as the field of play, but no racquets presented themselves, so ping pong paddles were subbed in, along with a Wiffle ball.
+The family's badminton court was chosen as the field of play, but no rackets presented themselves, so ping pong paddles were subbed in, along with a Wiffle ball.

 The families soon realized they were onto something and spent the following weeks working out rules and fine-tuning the game.
 Pickleball soon gained traction in the local community and within a decade, it had spread far and wide.